thenexthub/Codira/tools/SourceKit/docs/Protocol.md

 Welcome to SourceKit.
 Type ':help' for assistance.
 (SourceKit) {
     key.request: source.request.index,
-    key.sourcefile: "/path/to/file.swift",
+    key.sourcefile: "/path/to/file.code",
-    key.compilerargs: ["/path/to/file.swift"]
+    key.compilerargs: ["/path/to/file.code"]
 }
 ```

 ## Documentation

 SourceKit is capable of gathering symbols and their documentation, either
-from Swift source code or from a Swift module.
+from Codira source code or from a Codira module.
 SourceKit returns a list of
 symbols and, if they are documented, the documentation for those symbols.

 To gather documentation, SourceKit must be given either the name of a module